Giulio Alessio: Minister

 The election of November 1919 formed the basis for a new parliament and a new government under the leadership of Alessio's fellow-radical Francesco Saverio Nitti.
 The fragmented election results necessitated a broadly based government coalition which included the conservative Italian People's Party.
 People's Party leaders vetoed Alessio's selection as government nominee for the new President of the Chamber of Deputies.
 Nitti nevertheless managed to include him in the government, as Minister for Posts and Telegraphs with effect from March 1920 in succession to Pietro Chimienti.
 Despite holding the office for only ten weeks, he was able to press ahead with the reforms set in motion by his predecessors, taking an uncompromisingly robust attitude towards hostile agitation from postal staff.

-Amid widespread social unrest and dissatisfaction over the Treaty of Versailles, the Nitti government fell in June 1920, to be replaced by a new coalition led by the ebullient Giovanni Giolitti, who returned to power with the advantage that he had never favoured Italian military participation inthe war.
+Amid widespread social unrest and dissatisfaction over the Treaty of Versailles, the Nitti government fell in June 1920, to be replaced by a new coalition led by the ebullient Giovanni Giolitti, who returned to power with the advantage that he had never favoured Italian military participation in the war.
 The arrival of a new government brought promotion for Alessio, who served between June 1920 and July 1921 as Minister for Industry and Commerce.
 He presided over a series of tariff reforms which had the overall effect of increasing customs duties on imports, while he simultaneously took steps to cut back on restrictive controls over internal commerce that had been imposed during the war.

 Alessio returned to ministerial office in August 1922 as a Minister of Justice in the short-lived Facta government.
 He held the office for three months, which was also the lifespan of what turned out to be the last government before Mussolini's successful; power grab.
 During 1922, the specter haunting Italy was that of Fascism.
 Alessio was in contact with Giolitti and Orlando, desperately trying to find a way to preserve unity among democratic parties.
 In his capacity as Minister of Justice, he denounced instances of Fascist violence.
 At the end of October, on the night before the March on Rome, he joined with fellow ministers Giovanni Amendola and Paolino Taddei to call for the proclamation of a "state of siege", which would have opened the way for the army to be mobilized against the Fascist paramilitaries and other marchers moving towards the capital.
 But the proclamation would need to be signed by the king.
 Under circumstances that have never been entirely clear, Luigi Facta, as head of the government, seems to have sought the king's signature, but irrespective of the details of their conversation, the king's signature was never obtained: no state of siege was proclaimed.